PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 Executor Design
 ------------------------------

-In this document we discuss about executors which are part of C++ standard committee proposals and their relevance, design as well as implementation in PCL.
+In this document we discuss about executors (which are part of C++ standard committee proposals) their design, implementation and relevance in PCL.

 Why do we need executors?
 =================================